 URBINO

-University), founded in 1506.
-It is the seat of a renowned
+Libera (Free University), founded in 1506.
+It is the seat

-Academy of Beautiful Arts and an Institute for the Decoration
+of a renowned Academy of Beautiful Arts and an Institute for

-and Illustration of Books.
-The City, for its historical, artistic
+the Decoration and Illustration of Books.
+The City, for its

-with steep lanes, all enclosed by ancient City walls.
+orientated with steep lanes, all enclosed by ancient City

 It is the native land of Raffaello Sanzio, Baroccio and Brandanti.